The Captioning Studio is incredibly proud of its multi-award-winning GoTheatrical!™ theatre captioning technology.

 Open and App Captionining Options

-Firstly, the technology gives venues the choice of using TV screens for “Open Caption” display and/or personal captioning display on smartphones and tablet devices via our patented GoTheatrical App.
+Firstly, the technology gives venues the choice of using TV screens for “Open Caption” display and/or personal captioning display on smartphones and tablet devices via our GoTheatrical App.

 We believe the GoTheatrical screen types have many advantages over traditional captioning technology used elsewhere in the world, including: